Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: The Rest of the Proofs Needed for Theorem (Conversion Theorem)

 First, we show that the Markov chain $((\veK^\ell(t))_{\ell=1, 2, \dots}, \vevj^\allL(t), \vetoK^\allL(t))$ is $\vek^0$-irreducible.
 Specifically, observe that the Markov chain starting from any state $((\vek^\ell)_{\ell=1, 2, \dots}, \vevj^\allL, \vetok^\allL)$ can reach the state $(\vek^\allL, (\vzero)_{\ell=L+1, \dots}, \vzero^\allL, \vzero^\allL)$, after experiencing a sequence of departures and arrivals that clears up all the tokens, virtual jobs and jobs on backup servers.
 Further, letting $\widetilde{\vek}$ be the configuration reachable by all other configuration in the single-server system under the policy $\sysbar{\policy}$, we argue that starting from any states of the form $(\vek^\allL, (\vzero)_{\ell=L+1, \dots}, \vzero^\allL, \vzero^\allL)$, the Markov chain can reach the state $(\widetilde{\vek}^\allL, (\vzero)_{\ell=L+1, \dots}, \vzero^\allL, \vzero^\allL)$.
 Because for any $\ell\leq L$, there is a transition path from $\vek^\ell$ to $\widetilde{\vek}$, consider the sequence of events where each $\veK^\ell(t)$ transitions independently following the path, and the jobs arrive right after $\veK^\ell(t)$ making a request, so that the tokens are checked out before $\veK^\ell(t)$ has a further transition.
 In this way, each $\veK^\ell(t)$ with $\ell\leq L$ can eventually reach $\widetilde{\vek}$ from $\vek^\ell$.
 This proves the $\vek^0$-irreducibility of $((\veK^\ell(t))_{\ell=1, 2, \dots}, \vevj^\allL(t), \vetoK^\allL(t))$.

 Next, we show that $((\veK^\ell(t))_{\ell=1, 2, \dots}, \vevj^\allL(t), \vetoK^\allL(t))$ satisfies the Foster-Lyapunov criterion, i.e.,

-where $g$ is a non-negative function of the states, $S$ is a finite set, $b$ is a finite number, and $\syshat{\gen}$ is the infinitesimal generator of the continuous time Markov chain.
-Let $t_i$ be the expected remaining time in system when a job in in phase $i$ for each $i\in\jobspace$.
+where $g$ is a non-negative function of the states, $S$ is a finite set, $b$ is a finite number, and $\syshat{\gen}$ is the infinitesimal generator of the continuous-time Markov chain.
+Let $t_i$ be the expected remaining time in the system when a job is in phase $i$ for each $i\in\jobspace$.
 According to the job model, we have the recurrence relation

 We construct a Lyapunov function $g$ as follows:

 Using the relation \eqref{eq:pos-recur-proof:choose-coefficient}, it can be verified that the drift of $g$ satisfies